xKronos58/GraphinCalc/README.md

-# GraphinCalc
+# GraphingCalc
-Uses the advanced phyiscs calulater and incorperates it into a desktop graphing calculator
+Uses the advanced physics calculator and incorporates it into a desktop graphing calculator